First shipment from World Food Programme arrives in Venezuela

 The WFP in April announced a deal with President Nicolas Maduro's government to reach some 185,000 children this year and expand to 1.5 million by the end of the 2022-2023 school year.
-Childmalnutrition is on the rise in the once-prosperous OPEC nation. read more
+Child here is on the rise in the once-prosperous OPEC nation.

 The first 42,000 food packages including rice, lentils, salt and vegetable oil will be distributed to children under age six in areas affected by food insecurity in Maracaibo, Venezuela’s second-largest city, the WFP said.